US Forex Brokers

 • Leverage Caps

-Unlike in some other regions, leverage on retail Forex accounts in the USA is capped at 1:50 for major currency pairs and 1:20 for minor pairs.
+Unlike in some other regions, leverage on retail forex accounts in the USA is capped at 1:50 for major currency pairs and 1:20 for minor pairs.
 These restrictions aim to prevent excessive risk-taking and promote responsible trading practices.

 Who Regulates Forex Trading in the USA?